xiaoyifang/goldendict-ng/website/docs/manage_sources.md

 Similar to Files, you can either add a folder which contains sound files or a `.zip` archive which contains the sound files.

-Goldendict will search through the sound file names when querying words.
+GD will search through the sound file names when querying words.

 ## Morphology